Skip to content

 5 best practices for SMS consent and compliance

-As tempting as it is to jump straight into your TCR application, you should double-check your opt-in process unless you want a surprise rejection.
+As tempting as it is to jump straight into your TCR application, you should double-check your opt-in process to avoid a surprise rejection.

 Here are some SMS opt-in best practices to improve your customer experience: